nicole-dwenger/cdslanguage-LDA/README.md

    Origial .csv dataframe, with appended columns of dominant_topic and topic_perc_contib.

 - `LDA_representatives.txt`\
-   For each topic, the three talks with the highest contribution are printed.
+   For each topic, the three talks with the highest contribution are saved.

 - `LDA_topics_over_time.png`\
    Visualisation of development of topics over time.